-Following Delay/Deficincies are being reported in compliance with SEBI(LODR) Regulation, 2015 and the Companies Act, 2013

-- i.
-Company has not complied with provisions of Regulation 47(1)(a) of SEBI(LODR) Regulations, 2015 with regards to pape publication Notice of Board Meeting. - ii.
-Company has not complied with provisions of Regulation 14 of SEBI(LODR) Regulations, 2015 with regards to non-payment of Listing fee for financial year 2020-21. - iii.
-Company has given advances to sister concerns in non-compliance with provisions of the Companies Act, 2013. - e.
+- a) Following Delay/Deficiencies are being reported in compliance with SEBI(LODR) Regulation, 2015 and the Companies Act, 2013 - i.
+Company has not complied with provisions of Regulation 47(1)(a) of SEBI(LODR) Regulations, 2015 with regards to paper publication Notice of Board Meeting. - ii.
+Company has given advances to sister concerns in non-compliance with provisions of the Companies Act, 2013. - v.
 We further report that, after considering the compliance system prevailing in the Company, and after carrying out test checks of the relevant records and documents maintained by the Company, it has complied with the following laws that are applicable specifically to the Company: - (a) The Factories Act, 1948 - (b) The Boilers Act, No V of 1923 - (c) Food Safety and Standards Act, 2006. - (d) Water (Prevention & Control of Pollution) Act, 1961 - (e) Air (Prevention & Control of Pollution) Act, 1981 - (f) Hazardous and other Wastes (Management and Transboundary Movement) Rules, 2016 - (g) The Andhra Pradesh Commodities Dealers (Licensing & Distribution) Order 1982.